izzyd24/Credit_Risk_Analysis/README.md

 ### First Steps:
 We are using the "LoanStats_2019Q1.csv" as our dataset.
 In this section, we want to determine which ML model is better at predicting credit risk (evaluation stage).
 ### General Process:
-Here is the approach we take for each resampling od the dataset:
-    1. View count of target classes
-    2. Train a logistic regression classifier
+#### Train/Target Steps:
+    1. Create training variables, convert string to numerical with get_dummies()
+    2. Create target variables
+    3. Check the balance of our target variables, before resampling
+#### Resampling Data Steps:
+    1. Use logisticregression classifier to make predictions, evaulate performance of each model
-    3. Calculate balanced accuracy score
+    2. Calculate the accuracy score of each model
-    4. Generate the confusion matrix
+    3. Generate the confusion matrix
-    5. Provide a classification report
+    4. Print out the imbalanced classification report
 ### Oversampling Techniques:
 #### RandomOverSampler:
 #### SMOTE:
 ### Undersampling Technique:
 #### ClusterCentroids:
 ### Results:

 ## D2: SMOTEENN Algo to Predict (Credit Risk)
 ### Results:
 ## D3: Ensemble Classifiers to Predict (Credit Risk)